arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 The sketch related to the thing is visible from the tab "Sketch" next to the "Setup" view, where the Thing's list of cloud variables is shown.

-From this sketch view, by clicking the "</>Open full editor button", it is fast and smooth to access the Arduino Cloud integrated [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features and libraries without having to install any software locally.
+From this sketch view, by clicking the "Open full editor button", it is fast and smooth to access the Arduino Cloud integrated [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features and libraries without having to install any software locally.

 Otherwise, to open the Web Editor to directly retrieve your sketches, go to Arduino Cloud Home and click on the [Web Editor](https://create.arduino.cc/editor) button.